Mdiab-hub/Mdiab-hub.github.io/README.md

 * display that will indicate winner
 * create function that resets score to zero each round
 * create round function and then let functions go through it--which functions; the win, lose, draw functions

+* gameoverfunction that tells the player whther the computer won or user won and then resets the game.